martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 ## Cancellation

-As a last resort, the LLC and IESG may cancel a meeting entirely.
-This is a last resort in the event that worldwide conditions make it difficult for attendees to even attend remotely.
+The LLC and IESG may cancel a meeting entirely in the event that worldwide conditions make it difficult for attendees to even attend remotely.
 Not holding a meeting at all can have wide implications, such as the nomination process and seating of new officers.

 Cancellation is likely the only practical alternative when emergencies occur immediately before or during a meeting, so that there is no opportunity to